shorepine/amy/README.md

 ./amy-example # you should hear FM tones out your default speaker, use ./amy-example -h for options
 ```

-To build an example in C for the Pi Pico / RP2040:
+To build an example without Arduino, supporting multicore, for the Pi Pico / RP2040:

 ```
 gh repo clone raspberrypi/pico-extras